MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Azure doesn't currently support combining ASCS and db high availability in the same Linux Pacemaker cluster; separate them into individual clusters.
 But you can combine up to five [multiple central-services clusters](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-multi-sid) into a pair of VMs.

-- Use a Standard Load Balancer SKU in front of ASCS and DB clusters.
+- Use a Standard Load Balancer SKU in front of ASCS and database clusters.
 - All production systems should run on premium-managed SSDs and use Azure NetApp Files or Ultra Disk Storage.
 At least the OS disk should be Premium tier to achieve better performance and the best SLA.
 - Both VMs in the high availability pair should be deployed in an availability set, or availability zones should be the same size and have the same storage configuration.
 - Native database replication technology should be used to synchronize the database in a high availability pair.